 The most common causes of fires are breaking cooking safety rules, faulty electrical devices, smoking, and heating equipment.
 Let’s see how you can prevent them with the help of some simple fire safety tips.

 When you connect too many devices to an electrical circuit at the same time, it becomes overloaded.
-Most times the built-in circuit breaker shut off the power, but in some rare cases, a faulty breaker leads to overheating and fire.
+More often than not, the built-in circuit breaker shuts the power off, but in some rare cases, a faulty breaker leads to overheating and fire.
 Seniors sometimes forget about this fire safety rule.
 So, always make sure there aren’t too many devices connected to a single circuit, including power strips.

 Remind your elderly loved ones not to connect too many devices to the same circuit and especially don’t use them at the same time.
-For example, when vacuum cleaner, washing machine, microwave oven, and hairdryer are all connected to the same power strip and used at the same time, they can cause an overload in certain situations.
+For example, when vacuum cleaners, washing machines, microwave ovens, and hair dryers are all connected to the same power strip and used at the same time, they can cause an overload in certain situations.
 Space heaters should always be plugged directly into wall sockets.